posted November 23, 2021

-Roasted Pumpkin Cheesecake with a Cookie Crust might be the only way I ever want to indulge in pumpkin forever more!
+This no-bake pumpkin cheesecake might be the only way I ever want to indulge in pumpkin forevermore!
 The combo of sweet, creamy pumpkin filling, crunchy chocolate cookies, and fluffy whipped cream was a match made in heaven.

-When I decided I wanted to jump on the pumpkin band-wagon and make a dessert, they were understandably skeptical.
-HOWEVER, this no-bake treat is absolutely foolproof and totally delicious.
-I got thumbs up from everybody except my 5 year old who couldn’t be bothered to stop inhaling it long enough to give me a review, so I’m counting it as a win!
+When I decided I wanted to jump on the pumpkin bandwagon and make a dessert, my family was understandably skeptical.
+HOWEVER, this no-bake pumpkin cheesecake is absolutely foolproof and totally delicious.
+I got thumbs up from everybody except my 5-year-old who couldn’t be bothered to stop inhaling it long enough to give me a review, so I’m counting it as a win!

 The same goes with the crust!
 I made my own, but you can buy pre-made Oreo crusts at the store.
 Basically, if you are making this from scratch by roasting the pumpkin the whole thing can take a day.
 If you are choosing easy, it can take 5 minutes. *insert cry-laughing emoji right here*.
 Just know, I am including the instructions for the more effort version just so you have those options.
 If you want to swap anything out, just skip the extra steps and save yourself some time!